guitheengineer/guitheengineer.com/src/pages/posts/sorry-but-everything-is-a-tradeoff.md

 There's no silver bullet in our field.
 (except Tailwind, use it everywhere you can because is that good :kappa:)

-> Disclaimer: It's important to say that stack choices aren't always made seeking the most appropriate tech stack for the project, but it also considers your team skills.
+> Disclaimer: It's important to say that stack choices aren't always made seeking the most appropriate tech stack for the project, but it's also a combination of other factors (for example you have to consider your team skills as well)